 Pacific Northwest Fashion Is More than Grunge

 Seattle and Portland are the “fashion metropoles” of the Pacific Northwest.
-Seattle is well associated with the grunge style of the 90s.
-Thus, it is often called grunge town.
+Seattle is well associated with the Grunge Style of the 1990s.
+Therefore, it is often called grunge town.

 The Pacific Northwest is broadly associated with Washington, Oregon, Western Montana, Western Wyoming, Idaho, British Columbia, and the southern part of Southeast Alaska.
 In this post, I use the term Pacific Northwest in a meteorological sense, i.e. related to the area influenced by storms coming over the North Pacific.
 This means it includes British Columbia and most of the Panhandle of Southeast Alaska.

 Why do we associate this region with a certain style?
 Dressing is not only for looking great, but also for protection from the elements.
-In this post, I introduce you to some of my fashion and lifestyle blogging friends from the area and explain their great way to dress for the weather of this region.
+Consequently, people always have adapted their dressing to their typical weather conditions.
+More on climate adaptation of ethnic clothes.

 The Weather in the Pacific Northwest